ParvinT/insidex_app/assets/legal/en/terms_of_service.md

 ---

 > **Agreement Notice:**
-> By using INSIDEX, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+> By using InsideX, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.